 Looking at the underlying cirrhosis etiology of the 40 Pivotal Cohort patients (over one third had NASH or combined NASH etiology) and of the first 26 Roll-In patients (50% alcohol, 23% NASH, 4% NASH-alcohol, 4% hepatitis C and 19% other/mixed etiology), it is clear that NASH is already an important driver of the North American liver cirrhosis market.

+Positive interim data reported from the first 26 patients in the Roll-In Cohort

 In 2021, we reported data from the Roll-In Cohort as part of an interim analysis.
 Patients from the Roll-In Cohort must fulfil the same inclusion and exclusion criteria as patients enrolled into the Pivotal Cohort, with the only difference that the historical medical records are used as baseline since patients from the Roll-In Cohort don't enter a pre-implant observation period first.

-These interim data demonstrated a mean reduction in the frequency of therapeutic paracentesis post-implant vs. pre-implant of over 90%, with all patients having at least a 50% reduction in the average frequency of therapeutic paracentesis per month^(II).
+These interim data demonstrated a mean reduction in the frequency of therapeutic paracentesis post-implant vs. pre-implant of over 90%, with all patients having at least a 50% reduction in the average frequency of therapeutic paracentesis per month^(I).

 Patients' quality of life was assessed using two validated methods, SF36 (a general health quality questionnaire) and Ascites Q (a questionnaire developed for patients with ascites) confirming the rapid positive impact of the alfapump on patient's quality of life.
 Both, the mean physical component score of SF36 and the mean score of Ascites Q, showed a clinically important improvement (exceeding the threshold for Minimal Clinically Important Difference) from baseline to 6 months post-implantation and the improvement in quality of life measures was maintained for up to 12 months post-implantation (n=6 patients at 12 months).

-Safety profile was in line with expectations with no unanticipated adverse device effects (UAD^(III))
+Safety profile was in line with expectations with no unanticipated adverse device effects (UAD(II))